Substra/substra-documentation/docs/source/how-to/deploying-substra/walkthrough/20-orchestrator-deployment.rst

       Failed to list services: rpc error: code = Unknown desc = OE0003: missing or invalid header 'mspid'

-   This is expected because the Orchestrator server expects some gRPC headers to be present but we did not provide them.
+   This is expected because the orchestrator server expects some gRPC headers to be present but we did not provide them.
    Even if it is an error, since this response is from the server it is sufficient to tell your setup is working.